topeterk/HitCounterManager/README.md

 .Net Framework 4.5

 ### Using the Installer
-The installer places the executable and an inital configuration file at your installation folder (default: Program Files).
+The installer places all files at your installation folder (default: My Documents) or any other location you like.
-It additionally places templates and HTML files at %localappdata%\HitCounterManager.
-After first execution a further configuration file will be stored within %localappdata%\HitCounterManager.

-### Using the portable version
+> Note: There is only one requirement that the application is able to read/write data in the installation folder.

+### Configuration file
-After first execution a configuration file will be stored within %localappdata%\HitCounterManager.
+After first execution a configuration file "HitCounterManagerSave.xml" is created and will be used in future.
+You can save and restore this file at any time or copy it to a newer/portable version of this application.
+> Note: It holds all your settings and profiles in one place.
+No other files are involved.

 ### Configuring CLR browser plugin for OBS
-The pre-delivered [HitCounterNumeric.html] (HitCounterNumeric.html) or [HitCounterYesNo.html] (HitCounterYesNo.html) or [HitCounterNoDeath.html] (HitCounterNoDeath.html) will update themself every two seconds, so there should be no need to render more frames than one every second.
+The pre-delivered [HitCounterNumeric.html] (HitCounterNumeric.html) or [HitCounterYesNo.html] (HitCounterYesNo.html) or [HitCounterNoDeath.html] (HitCounterNoDeath.html) will update themself every second, so there should be no need to render more frames than one every second.
 However, to speed up loading time and to give the browser the opportunity doing some background tasks, it should be a slightly higher number.
-> By now I created a 400 to 800 pixel wide window and run it with 3 FPS without issues so far.
 > Recommended: FPS between 3 and 10

 The opacity can be set to 100% because the background will be rendered transparent, so no color-keying is involved.
 Since CRL browser plugin come with some pre-defined CSS, this may cause trouble with the rendering of the HTML file (flickering or misplacement).
 If you encounter issues here, try to simply remove the CLR browser plugin's CSS overrides.